chrisjwaddell/bab/README.md

 # Further improvement feature ideas
 There are further ideas to develop the functionality of Kinder Finder.\
-One feature idea is, showing the lines after the text match up until a specified string instead of a fixed number of lines after the match as it does now.\
+One feature idea is, showing the lines after the text match up until a specified string instead of a fixed number of lines after the match as it does now.
+Show the text matching a string and the next 5 lines or up until an empty line (two consecutive line breaks).
 The next occurrence of xxx string till EOL or till the next empty line.

 Exclude certain searches, search for 'id=' but not 'id=Z'.